ottok/debgpt/README.md

 This tool provides one backend implementation: `zmq`.

-* `zmq` Backend.
-This is only needed when you choose the ZMQ front end for self-hosted LLM inference server.
+* `zmq`: Only needed when you choose the ZMQ front end for self-hosted LLM inference server.

 If you plan to use the `openai` or `dryrun` frontends, there is no specific hardware requirement.
 If you would like to self-host the LLM inference backend (ZMQ backend), powerful hardware is required.